scrapy/scrapy/docs/topics/commands.rst

 Deploy the project into a Scrapyd server.
 See `Deploying your project`_.

-.. command:: crawl
+.. command:: probe

 probe
 -----

+.. versionadded:: 0.18

 * Syntax: ``scrapy probe <url> <text>``
 * Requires project: *no*

-Returns a html header where the text found in the content.
+Returns a set of HTTP headers for which the text passed as argument is found in the content.

 Usage examples::

     $ scrapy probe 'http://www.example.com/some/page.html' 'var sFeatures'
+    Found set of working headers:
     {'Accept-Charset': '*;q=0.7',
     'Accept-Language': 'en',
     'Accept': 'application/xhtml+xml',